-When you are undertaking the important decisions associated with choosing a mortgage, it can all feel very overwhelming with all the different options and different interest rates around on the market.
-Assessing which mortgage product to actually take out, you should not just focus on the interest or on the fees which you will be charged.
-You also need to consider what type of mortgage you really want which will fit your financial situation.
+When choosing a mortgage, it can feel overwhelming with all the different options and interest rates around.
+Assessing which mortgage to actually take out, you should focus on more than just the interest and the fees which you will be charged.
+You also need to consider the type of mortgage you want, to fit your financial situation.

-Second mortgages in the UK tend to have lower interest rates on them than first charge mortgage products.
-However, second charge loans have stricter application criteria, as they will not be used to purchase your primary place of residence.
-That said, the lower interest rates on second mortgages means that it is often a better option to choose a second charge loan, secured against your property over remortgaging or taking out other loans.
+Second mortgages in the UK tend to have lower interest rates on them than first charge mortgages.
+However, second charge mortgages have stricter application criteria, as they are not used to purchase your primary place of residence.
+The lower interest rates on second mortgages means that it is often a better option to choose a second charge mortgage, over remortgaging or taking out other loans.

-For first charge mortgage products though, there are a number of well-known and well-established types of interest that most people will be aware of including fixed rate, variable interest and tracker options.
+For first charge mortgages, there are many well-established types of interest that most will be aware of including fixed rate, variable interest and tracker options.

 What Types of Mortgages are Available in the UK?